 McConnell joined EWI in 2013, having served for four years at the U.S. Department of Homeland Security, where he was Deputy Under Secretary for Cybersecurity.
 Previously, he served on the Obama-Biden Presidential Transition Team.
 From 2000-08, he created, built and sold two consultancies that provided strategic advice to clients in technology, business and government markets.
 In 1999-2000, McConnell led the International Y2K Cooperation Center for the United Nations and the World Bank.

-McConnell is also a senior advisor at the Center for Strategic and International Studies.
-He received a Master of Public Administration from the Evans School for Public Policy at the University of Washington, where he maintains a faculty affiliation, and a Bachelor of Sciences from Stanford University.
+McConnell holds a Master of Public Administration from the Evans School for Public Policy at the University of Washington and a Bachelor of Sciences from Stanford University.
 He resides in Oakland, California.